+- a.
+General Requirements

-- i) Prior to or after eligibility determination, priority for individualized career services and training services shall be given to:
+- i.
+Prior to or after eligibility determination, priority for individualized career services and training services shall be given to:

 - (1) Veterans and eligible spouses;

 - (2) Recipients of public assistance;

 - (3) Other low-income individuals; and

 - (4) Individuals who are basic skills deficient through approved assessments.

-- ii) After the above-listed individuals, the next level of priority will be given to the following individuals:
+- ii.
+After the above-listed individuals, the next level of priority will be given to the following individuals:

 - (1) 100% LLSIL; and/or

 - (2) Individuals that have any of the following barriers as defined in the WIOA Works glossary:

-- (a) Displaced homemaker.
+- a.
+Displaced homemaker.

-- (b) Individuals with disabilities.
+- b.
+Individuals with disabilities.

-- (c) Older individuals (age 55 or older).
+- c.
+Older individuals (age 55 or older).

-- (d) Ex-offenders.
+- d.
+Ex-offenders.

-- (e) Homeless individuals as defined in section 41403(6) of the Violence Against Women Act of 1994 or section 725(2) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
+- e.
+Homeless individuals as defined in section 41403(6) of the Violence Against Women Act of 1994 or section 725(2) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11434a (2).

-- (f) Youth who have aged out of the foster care system.
+- f.
+Youth who have aged out of the foster care system.

-- (g) Eligible migrant and seasonal farm workers.
+- g.
+Eligible migrant and seasonal farm workers.

-- (h) Single parents (including single pregnant women).
+- h.
+Single parents (including single pregnant women).

-- (i) Long-term unemployed individuals.
+- i.
+Long-term unemployed individuals.

-- (j) Under-employed individuals.
+- j.
+Under-employed individuals.